Reading Time: 7 minutes

 - Find your vehicle’s documents – A carrier company will ask for proof of ownership before they let you ship a car.
 You can prevent shipment delays and last-minute paperwork searches by preparing the following paperwork in advance:

 - Proof of ownership, such as a bill of sale

 - Unexpired identification (driver’s license or passport)

 - Shipping overseas?
 Prepare for additional paperwork requirements, such as import duties and taxes.
-You need to obtain certified copies of the Certificate of Title and the bank’s consent for shipping a car financed overseas.
+Get certified copies of the Certificate of Title and the bank’s consent for shipping a car financed overseas.

-- Wash/Valet your vehicle – It may seem paradoxical, but washing your car before shipping will allow you to see any dust, dings, or scratches on your car that is already there.
+- Wash/Valet your vehicle.
+Washing your car before shipping will allows you to see any dust, dings, or scratches on your car.
 This in turn will make it easy to spot any damage that occurred during transport.
 Don’t forget to wipe down the interior of your vehicle: make sure it’s clutter-free and clean.

-- Record the current state of your car – After it has been cleaned, walk around your car to check for any pre-existing damage.
+- Record the current state of your car.
+After it has been cleaned, walk around your car to check for any pre-existing damage.
 It includes dents, scratches, paint chips, and other cosmetic imperfections.
 Now you understand the importance of starting with a clean car.
 It is very important to photograph your entire vehicle and report any current damage for your records.
 Having this information handy will make filling out the condition report easier when the car arrives.
-If your claim is denied by the car transport company, these visual aids serve as proof of the damage caused in transit.
+These visual aids will help with disputes

 - Remove personal items – Items packed in your car will not be insured against damage or theft.
 Rather remove any personal or valuable items from your vehicle: